cldf-datasets/gramadapt/rationale/D1_DEM27.md

 **Theoretical & Empirical Support**

 Rules of endogamy contribute to define group identity, status, and power dynamics between neighbouring groups.
 They thus reinforce and define group boundaries through marriage exchange.
 Characterising the rules of endogamy that regulate intermarriage between Focus Group and Neighbour Group helps us the relationship between the two groups in terms of community identity.
 If marriage between individuals from the two groups is encouraged or prescribed as a means of reinforcing and perpetrating group identity, this likely means that, independently of the languages they speak, the two groups conceive of themselves as one (e.g. one descent group, one social group, one ethnicity, one area etc).
-In other words,

 **References**